-A question we sometimes receive on ADHD Central is about whether or not stuttering is somehow associated with having ADHD.
+Is there a connecton between ADHD and stuttering?
 Some of you have asked about stuttering with relation to certain ADHD medications and some of you have asked if adults with ADHD can have a stuttering problem.
 The short answer to these questions is yes.
-In this post we will explore the research we do have about stuttering and ADHD and also what you can do about it.

 What is the correlation between ADHD and stuttering?

-- Stuttering may be part of a larger issue of speech and language impairment.
-The Stuttering Foundation of America cites an estimate that as many as 45% of children with ADHD also have some form of speech and language impairment.
+Stuttering may be part of a larger issue of speech and language impairment.
+The Stuttering Foundation of America cites an estimate that as many as 45 percent of children with ADHD also have some form of speech and language impairment.
 Many of the children who have ADHD and speech and language challenges will have high rates of articulation disorders.

-There was a 2009 case study published in Perspectives on Fluency and Fluency Disorders which described the effects of Stattera (a non-stimulant ADHD medication) versus Adderall XR (a stimulant medication) on an ADHD child’s stuttering behavior.
-They found that the stimulant medication increased the 10 year old boy’s stuttering, tics, social anxiety and communication frustration.
-When he took Strattera they found a 51% reduction in his stuttering behavior.
+There was a 2009 case study published in Perspectives on Fluency and Fluency Disorders which described the effects of Stattera (a non-stimulant ADHD medication) versus Adderall XR (a stimulant medication) on an ADHD child's stuttering behavior.
+They found that the stimulant medication increased the 10-year-old boy's stuttering, tics, social anxiety and communication frustration.
+When he took Strattera they found a 51 percent reduction in his stuttering behavior.

 Are there any other reasons why a child having ADHD may stutter?